jonas-maratita/terraform-beginner-bootcamp-2023/README.md

 #### Terraform State Files

-`.terraform.tfstate` contain information about the current state of your infrastructure.
+`.terraform.tfstate` contains information about the current state of your infrastructure.

 This file **should not be committed** to your VCS.